jaredly/myntax/Readme.md

 ## Using Lisp.re in a real project

 The ocaml compiler actually makes this super easy :D.

-You can set a up a watcher that, whenever a .rel file changes, will run `lisp.native bin that-file.rel > that-file.ml`.
-Then, bsb or jbuilder will see the `.ml` file and process it, smoothly handling the fact that it's already been parsed.
-This way token location information is preserved!
+`watch.js` is a script that, when run with a directory, will watch the `.rel` files in that directory, and recompile them when they change, piping the binary output into the equivalent `.ml` file.
+You can then have bucklescript watching the directory, or jbuilder running, and they will treat the binary `.ml` file as a perfectly normal source file.

+`npm run example` will start the watcher for `example/src`.
+You can then start bsb in the example directory with `cd example && npm start`, and edit `example/src/Hello.rel` and see bsb recompile.

 # TODO

-- [ ] preserving newlines would be nice
-- [ ] preserve comments pls
-- [ ] make sure I'm hanging on to locations of things
+## Parsing

 - [ ] better error messages!
 I think I can add nice messages to a given rule item, detailing what the correct syntax should be.
 Like "in a record declaration, you can only do :keyword and :keyword int".
 Although maybe I can do that automatically?
 That would be super cool.
 Also I could generate "examples" automatically via the pretty printer.
 Would want to generate "minimally interesting" examples, that followed the longest branch that we were on.

+## Pretty-printing

+- [ ] preserving newlines between forms would be nice
+- [ ] preserve comments pls
-- [ ] pretty printing could use a lot of love too.
-I want to be able to represent the "fill box" from Format.
+- [ ] I want to be able to represent the "fill box" from Format.
 Also specify indentation groups, etc.